-The FSCS School Coordinators will report to the Project Director and will assume leadership of a single FSCS school.
+The Community School Coordinators will report to the Project Director and will assume leadership of a single FSCS school.
 Within their respective schools, the Community School Coordinator will work collaboratively with the school principal to implement the FSCS program.
 This joint planning with the principal encourages: (1) identification of and support for mutually defined results and outcomes that are responsive to students' needs; (2) alignment of services with those needs; and (3) shared accountability for achieving intended outcomes and results.
-With the support of the project director, our Community School Coordinators will work collaboratively with the school principal and the School Advisory Boards to plan, integrate, coordinate, and facilitate programs and services for students, families, and the community.
-As noted above, our Community School Coordinators will focus on the needs of their individual schools within the greater FSCS community, learning from partners, educators, families, and students about the barriers related to healthy development and academic achievement.
+With the support of the project director, our School Coordinators will work collaboratively with the school principal and the School Advisory Boards to plan, integrate, coordinate, and facilitate programs and services for students, families, and the community.
+As noted above, our School Coordinators will focus on the needs of their individual schools within the greater FSCS community, learning from partners, educators, families, and students about the barriers related to healthy development and academic achievement.

-The PRI model is based on the effectiveness of the local Community School Coordinator.
-To illustrate, we professionally develop Community School Coordinators to help schools find the available resources to support their programs, services and supports.
-Our model places full faith and ongoing support in the position of the Community School Coordinator to create critical relationships and find resources and connections needed to support children, students, youth, and families.
-In our rural place, we have a history of retaining staff for many years.
-Simply put, we invest in the Community School Coordinator and their ability to make longstanding community connections that will last for decades.
+The PRI model is based on the effectiveness of the local School Coordinator.
+To illustrate, we professionally develop School Coordinators to help schools find the available resources to support their programs, services and supports.
+Our partners, like the T.L.L.
+Temple Foundation, are critical supports to the School Coordinators as they seek local funding for their programs and activities.
+Our model places full faith and ongoing support in the position of the School Coordinator to create critical relationships and find resources and connections needed to support children, students, youth, and families.
+In our rural places, we have a history of retaining staff for many years.
+Simply put, we invest in the School Coordinator and their ability to make longstanding community connections that will last for decades.